-- the area to be fished is not in the Australian Sea Lion Management Zones, the Coorong Dolphin Zones or 100% monitoring zones specified in the Upper Slope Dogfish Strategy - AAP has been notified on the contact details below - a time has been scheduled with AAP to repair the unit.
+- the area to be fished is not in the Australian Sea Lion Management Zones, the Coorong Dolphin Zones or 100% monitoring zones specified in the Upper Slope Dogfish Strategy - AAP and AFMA have been notified on the contact details below - a time has been scheduled with AAP to repair the unit.

-Should the fault be identified out of business hours and the boat intending to depart, the operator must contact AAP on the next business day to schedule a time for the unit to be repaired.
+Should the fault be identified out of business hours and the boat intending to depart, the operator must notify the AFMA duty officer immediately and also contact AAP on the next business day to schedule a time for the unit to be repaired.